addyosmani/backbone-fundamentals/chapters/11-unit-testing.md

 * Write code to make the tests pass
 * Rinse, repeat and refactor

-In this chapter we're going to use both BDD (with TDD) to write unit tests for a Backbone application.
+In this chapter we're going to use BDD (with TDD) to write unit tests for a Backbone application.

 ***Note:*** I've seen a lot of developers also opt for writing tests to validate behavior of their code after having written it.
-While this is fine, note that it can come with pitfalls such as only testing for behavior your code currently supports, rather than behavior the problem needs to be supported.
+While this is fine, note that it can come with pitfalls such as only testing for behavior your code currently supports, rather than the behavior needed to fully solve the problem.

 ## Suites, Specs & Spies

 When using Jasmine, you'll be writing suites and specifications (specs).
 Suites basically describe scenarios whilst specs describe what can be done in these scenarios.

 Each spec is a JavaScript function, described with a call to ```it()``` using a description string and a function.
-The description should describe the behaviour the particular unit of code should exhibit and keeping in mind BDD, it should ideally be meaningful.
+The description should describe the behaviour the particular unit of code should exhibit and, keeping in mind BDD, it should ideally be meaningful.
 Here's an example of a basic spec:

 ```javascript
 it('should be incrementing in value', function(){